 Hence, it is proved that power transfer from a DC source network to a resistive network is maximum when the internal resistance of the DC source network is equal to the load resistance.

 Equation (3) gives the power which is consumed by the load.
-The power transfer by the source will also be same as the power consumed by the load, i.e. equation (3), as the load power and the source power being the same.
+The power transfer by the source will also be the same as the power consumed by the load, i.e. equation (3), as the load power and the source power being the same.

 The concept of Maximum Power Transfer theorem is that by making the source resistance equal to the load resistance, which has wide application in communication circuits where the magnitude of power transfer is sufficiently small.
 To achieve maximum power transfer, the source and the load resistance are matched and with this, efficiency becomes 50% with the flow of maximum power from the source to the load.

-In Electrical Power Transmission system, the load resistance being sufficiently greater than the source resistance, it is difficult to achieve the condition of maximum power transfer.
+In the Electrical Power Transmission system, the load resistance being sufficiently greater than the source resistance, it is difficult to achieve the condition of maximum power transfer.

 In power system emphasis is given to keep the voltage drops and the line losses to a minimum value and hence the operation of the power system, operating with bulk power transmission capability, becomes uneconomical if it is operating with only 50% efficiency just for achieving maximum power transfer.
-Hence, in the electrical power transmission system, the criterion of maximum power transfer is very rarely used.

 Steps for Solving Network Using Maximum Power Transfer Theorem